great-expectations/great_expectations/docs/docusaurus/docs/get_support.md

 Search the docs you're using currently for an answer to your issue or question.
 If you're new to GX OSS, try the [Quickstart](tutorials/quickstart/quickstart.md) or one of the specific getting started guides such as [Get started with Great Expectations and Databricks](tutorials/getting_started/how_to_use_great_expectations_in_databricks.md), or [Get started with Great Expectations and SQL](tutorials/getting_started/how_to_use_great_expectations_with_sql.md).

-### Search in your favorite browser
+### Search with your favorite browser search engine

 It's very likely that someone, somewhere has previously encountered or solved the issue you're currently experiencing.
-Perform a keyword search in your favorite browser to discover resources outside GX documentation.
+Perform a keyword search in your favorite browser search engine to discover resources outside GX documentation.

 ### Try it out